Andrea/andrea.github.io/_posts/2026-01-09-making-of-a-decision-3.markdown

 Part 1 of this series explored how power shapes organisational and architectural decision making by reviewing definitions, laws of power and more.
 Part 2 covered concepts and models relating to Knowledge, what we mean when we say we known something and who has the right to know things.

-In this post, we will leverage what we learned and turn to tools that helps to use these concepts in practice.
+In this post, we will leverage what we learned and turn to tools that help to use these concepts in practice.
 The following is not a comprehensive list.
 These are tools I'm familiar with that helped me solve issues in the past.
+Each tool's 'Why use this tool' section explains how it tackles specific decision-making problems at a high level.
+For more nuance or extra details please see the resources I linked to or send me some comments or questions.

 I decided to group these tools by size of group that it affects as this means the tools would be used by different roles As I introduce a tool, I will include an overview, provide links to learn more and explain how the tool relates to the topics discussed.